Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 1. Execute this command: browserify source.js -o bundle.js

 1. Test your index.html file in Chrome and Internet Explorer.
-Do you see your ouput in the console?
+Do you see your output in the console?